intuition-dev/mbCLIx/docs/_doc2/docs/more.md

 ### Exceptions

-Sometimes, rarely, you write your own back end service.
+Sometimes, rarely, you write your own back-end service.
-Make the API public on the client-side, not server-side.
+Make the API public on the front-end, not back-end.
 This way, if protocols change it minimizes impact on the API end-users's web apps.

 ### Benchmark - Pillar 10